redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 ### Create the `adminPosts` SDL

 Let's keep the existing `posts.sdl.js` and make that the "public" interface.
-Duplicate that SDL, naming it `adminPosts.sdl.js`, and modify them like so:
+Duplicate that SDL, naming it `adminPosts.sdl.js`, and modify it like so:

 ```javascript title=api/src/graphql/adminPosts.sdl.js
 export const schema = gql`